Leslie Melville

-Sir Leslie Galfreid Melville (26 March 1902 – 30 April 2002) was a renowned Australian economist, academic and public servant.
+Sir Leslie Galfreid Melville (26 March 1902 – 30 April 2002) was an Australian economist, academic and public servant.
 He helped form Australia's central banking system and gave his voice in international economic forums in the years following World War II.
 He also played an important role in the early years of the Australian National University, serving as its Vice-Chancellor between 1953 and 1960.

 Early years and background

 Leslie Melville was born in Sydney in 1902.
 His father Richard Ernest Melville was of Irish stock, and his mother Lillian Evelyn née Thatcher had English forebears.
 During World War I, his father lost his job as a bank manager and then invested in a project that failed, bringing the family into severe financial difficulty.
 This experience helped formulate Leslie's outlook and attitudes to economic matters generally.
 He won a scholarship to Sydney Church of England Grammar School (Shore), where he topped the state in mathematics, and was known as the "Isaac Newton of Shore".

 While studying engineering at the University of Sydney, he diverged into actuarial studies and then joined the NSW Superannuation Fund.
 Working full-time meant he could study only subjects he could take at evenings, so he chose economics.